nitr-am/first-milestone-project-creative-code/README.md

 Want to learn about it?
 Have a look.

+To go now to the project website please click the following [GitHub Pages link](https://nitr-am.github.io/first-project-creative-code/).

 ## UX
 This project is intended to people who have discovered that there is a creative process born of programming.
 It is for people interested in coding and also in arts or the creative process.
 It is also for people who have some attraction or curiosity for how does the digital arts are created, at least some of them.